Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 `--start` specifies the UTC start time; `--duration` is in seconds and `--llh` defines the user location in degrees and meters.
+Run `./bds-sim --help` to see all command options.
+A brief configuration summary is printed before signal generation begins.

 ### Dynamic user trajectory